Si necesita ayuda en Español, llame a nuestra oficina el (530) 809-4616.

 If the Board determines there are unmet transit needs that are reasonable to meet, the affected jurisdiction must satisfy those needs before any TDA funds may be expended for non-transit purposes.

-THE COMMENT PERIOD FOR THE 2023/24 TRANSIT NEEDS ASSESSMENT IS CLOSED.
+THE COMMENT PERIOD FOR THE 2023/24 TRANSIT NEEDS ASSESSMENT IS OPEN.

-Comments can be submitted and are considered year-round, but only become part of the Assessment once a year.
+Comments can be submitted and are considered on a continuous basis, but only become part of the Assessment report once a year.
 Once the official 30-day comment period opens, any comments collected during the previous year become part of that year's UTN assessment process.

 Additionally, any member of the public is invited to provide comments on existing or desired public transportation services within Butte County at a public hearing before the BCAG Board of Directors.
 These hearings are widely advertised in local papers and via email, website announcements, social media posts, and bus posters.

-The public hearing for the 23/24 UTN Assessment was held on:
+The public hearing for the 23/24 UTN Assessment will be held on:

 BUTTE COUNTY UTN PUBLIC HEARING

-Public Hearing at BCAG Board of Directors meeting, BCAG Council Chambers, 326 Huss Drive, Chico
+Public Hearing at BCAG Board of Directors meeting, BCAG Council Chambers, 326 Huss Drive, Building E, Chico

 A Zoom link becomes available when the Board Meeeting agenda is made public.
 This is usually done on the Thursday before the scheduled hearing.
 Hearing attendance via Zoom is an accepted way for the public to provide UTN related comments.